Table of Contents:

 Smooth out the lines of the nose, ear and face shape.
 Analyze where you would place the lines on the face and draw attentively.
 Be careful with your shading, you want it to be detailed and interesting.
 In shady places, you can make the shadows richer by combining hatching with shading.

-Note: If you want to soften the shading, the paper blenders from the 33-piece drawing set are good for this.
+Note: If you want to soften the shading, the paper blenders from the Expert Drawing Pencil Set - 33 Pieces or our Drawing & Detailing Accessory Tools - 35 Piece Set are good for this.

 Your portrait is ready!

 I hope you've learned a lot of interesting information from this self-portrait article.
 The general theory of drawing faces and portraits is very important, but without practice it is nearly impossible.
 The more portraits you draw, the easier and better they will be for you.
-You’ll want to have supplies like the 33-piece professional drawing set nearby so that you can easily create values, blending and more.
+You’ll want to have drawing supplies nearby so that you can easily create values, blending and more.
 Simply choose a model that inspires you to create a portrait or grab a mirror for a self-portrait and go for it!